jgsuddock/cheatsheet/practices/agile.md

 1. Our highest priority is to satisfy the customer through `early and continuous delivery` of valuable software.
 2. `Welcome changing requirements`, even late in development.
 Agile processes harness change for the customer's competitive advantage.
-3.` Deliver working software frequently`, from a couple of weeks to a couple of months, with a preference to the shorter timescale.
+3. `Deliver working software frequently`, from a couple of weeks to a couple of months, with a preference to the shorter timescale.
 4. Business people and developers must `work together daily` throughout the project.
 5. Build projects around `motivated individuals`.
 Give them the environment and support they need, and `trust` them to get the job done.
 6. The most efficient and effective method of conveying information to and within a development team is `face-to-face conversation`.